cnc45333/cs1302-ce27-1/README.md

    let the problem size be defined as `n = hi - lo + 1`.

    1. What is `T(n)` for a call to `bubbleSort` if the set of key processing steps includes only swap operations?
 Include the diagram for your derivation.
+As `bubbleSort` calls `bubble`, this will involve mathematical function composition.

    1. What is `T(n)` for a call to `bubbleSort` if the set of key processing steps includes only comparison operations (i.e., calls to `c.compare`)?
 Include the diagram for your derivation.
+As `bubbleSort` calls `bubble`, this will involve mathematical function composition.

 **CHECKPOINT**